-The District has applied for and expects to receive conditional approval from the Texas Education Agency for the payment of principal of and interest on the Bonds to be guaranteed under the Permanent School Fund Guarantee Program which guarantee will automatically become effective when the Attorney General of Texas approves the Bonds.
+The District has applied for and received conditional approval from the Texas Education Agency ("TEA") for the Texas Permanent School Fund to guarantee the payment of principal of and interest on the Bonds which guarantee will become effective upon approval of the Bonds by the Attorney General of Texas.
 See "THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM" herein.